mulder21c/hexo-theme-amorfati/README.md

 # ⛔️ DEPRECATED - no longer actively maintained

 This theme is no longer managed because many changes are required to support the current version of hexo.
-I'm working on a new version of the theme [here](https://github.com/mulder21c/hexo-theme-amorfati-v2).
+I'm working on a new theme [here](https://github.com/mulder21c/hexo-theme-carpediem).

 You can only use this theme in hexo 4.x.